trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminadesktopplugin5.png
    :scale: 100%

-:numref:`Figure %s: Note Pad <luminadesktopplugin5>`
+   Note Pad

-A plugin which adds a simple text editor widget to the desktop.
+Note Pad, seen in :numref:`Figure %s <luminadesktopplugin5>`, adds a simple text editor widget to the desktop.
 The user needs to create or open a note before they can type a message.
-Notes default to the .note text format and are saved in /usr/home/<username>/Notes.
-Clicking the down arrow in the upper-right corner displays a number of options:
+Notes default to the .note text format and are saved in :file:`/usr/home/<username>/Notes`.
+Clicking the down arrow in the upper-right corner displays a number of
+options:

 * **Open Text File:** Allows the user to browse through their directories to open a .note or other text file.